orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/unload_disconnects.md

 Therefore, to close the loophole, we simply need to add an event listener for the `unload` event that calls an element's `disconnectedCallback()`.
-This way, in both instances, an element's `disconnectedCallback()` should always be called
+This way, in both instances, an element's `disconnectedCallback()` should always be called.

 ```javascript
 class UnloadElement extends HTMLElement {